r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 # 2 - Writing the metasploit template

       The metasploit template its divided in to 3 main funtions.
-      1 - the librarys, class name, mixins: that contains module requires/imports.
+      1 - the libraries, class name, mixins: that contains module requires/imports.
       2 - the 'def initialize()' funtion: that contains module description/settings.
       3 - the 'def run()' funtion: that contain the script logic (the exploit code).
-      "At this stage we are going to focus in the 'librarys' and 'def initialize()' funtions".
+      "At this stage we are going to focus in the 'libraries' and 'def initialize()' funtions".

 <br /><br />

-### The MSF librarys
+### The MSF libraries
 ![msf-auxiliarys](http://i.cubeupload.com/EZbnFy.png)<br />
 **rex** the basic library for most tasks: Handles sockets, protocols, text transformations, SSL, SMB, HTTP, XOR, Base64, etc.